MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 MyFitnessPal and Lose It! have been competing for the calorie-counting market for over a decade.
 Two American apps, two similar philosophies, a few key differences.
-The full breakdown to help you choose.
+Here’s the full breakdown to help you choose.

 FeatureFoodCraftMyFitnessPalLose It!